cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ## Overview

-Recently, AWS sent out customer notification emails regarding upcoming changes for EventBridge cross account event bus targets.
-This email was titled `Security posture recommendations for your cross account invocations.` This notification email went to customers who were determined to have one or more impacted resources.
+Recently, AWS sent out customer notification emails regarding upcoming changes for EventBridge cross-account event bus targets.
+This email was titled `Security posture recommendations for your cross-account invocations.` This notification email went to customers who were determined to have one or more impacted resources.

 ## EventBridge Change

-Beginning February 16, 2023, Amazon EventBridge will start requiring IAM roles for all new cross account event bus targets.
+Beginning February 16, 2023, Amazon EventBridge will start requiring IAM roles for all new cross-account event bus targets.

-Previously, Amazon EventBridge did not require usage of IAM roles when sending events to cross account event buses.
+Previously, Amazon EventBridge did not require usage of IAM roles when sending events to cross-account event buses.
 Other routing use cases including cross-region or within the same account already requires IAM roles for event bus to event bus delivery use cases.

 ## What this Means

 With this notice, AWS provided 90 days for customers to update their infrastructure-as-code templates for any new event bus targets.

-We recommend ensuring all legacy cross account event bus targets are updated.
+We recommend ensuring all legacy cross-account event bus targets are updated.
 To do so, we need to do the following:
 * Find all impacted EventBridge Event Buses
 * Update all impacted EventBridge Event Buses (Stepping through environments and testing to ensure no adverse impact)
 * Validating that there are no legacy EventBridge Event Buses and they've all been updated to use IAM roles.

-For cross account access, scoping permissions and principals in resource policies helps with reducing access and improves security posture.
+For cross-account access, scoping permissions and principals in resource policies helps with reducing access and improves security posture.

 ## Customer Query